faturita/wakuseibokan/README.md

  ./testcase -mute -nointro
 ```

-It is possible to add -seed NN to set a seed number for the simulation.
+* Add -seed NN to set a seed number for the simulation.
+* Add --episodes to generate and repeat each episode.

 # Description